 I'm a journalist covering climate change, easily the world's most important issue.
-I currently work at Earther, a Gizmodo Media site, where I'm a senior reporter.
+I currently work at Earther, a G/O Media site, where I’m the managing editor.

 I spent four years at Climate Central working as a newsroom Ben Zobrist.
 In addition to writing, I helped bring WXshift, a daily weather site with a side of climate, into existence.
 I also managed our social media and daily website operations, helped set strategic goals for the organization and whipped up the occasional GIF.

-Beyond Earther, my writing has appeared in the Wall Street Journal, Grist, the Daily Kos, Mashable, Quartz, Salon and Yale Climate Connections and cited in the New York Times, Washington Post and Slate.
+My writing has appeared in the Wall Street Journal, Grist, the Daily Kos, Mashable, Quartz, Salon and Yale Climate Connections and been cited in the New York Times, Washington Post and Slate.
 I've done TV and radio interviews on CBC, Al Jazeera, NPR, SkyNews, i24 News and Wall Street Journal Live.

-I love writing about an issue that matters, though I occasionally miss leading sleigh rides through a herd of 7,000 elk followed by a few turns down Rendezvous Bowlon crisp winter days.
+I love writing about an issue that matters, though I do occasionally miss leading sleigh rides through a herd of elk followed by a few turns down Rendezvous Bowl.
 But living in New York with its 12,000 bodegas isn't so bad either.
 Having my wife and a hefty orange tabby named Gus here also helps.

 Check out my resume below or drop me a line.